City Website Formatting Guide

 Formatting for the web is not the same as formatting for print.
 A few key characteristics that distinguish formatting for the web include:

-For specific guidance on writing for the website, view the City Website Writing Guide.
+For writing for the website, view the City Website Writing Guide.

-Keep headlines short: six words or less.
-Whenever possible, put the most important information in the first two words of a headline.
+Keep headlines and page title short at six words or less.
+Put the most important information in the first two words of a headline.

 - Track Your Bus with Transit App